usaid-cs/yesterday-i-learned/random.md

 1. [Drug catapults really exist in Mexico](http://www.atlasobscura.com/articles/drug-catapult-us-mexico-border).
 1. TWRP doesn't have password protection on purpose; [they didn't want to guarantee safety](https://twrp.me/faq/securetwrp.html).
 1. ["The Fed cut rates because it wanted corporations to be able to borrow money cheaply.
 It reasoned that cheap money would let corporations spend on new projects and take more risks, which would grow the economy out of the recession."](https://moneymorning.com/2017/02/17/warning-signs-a-stock-market-crash-is-coming/)
-1. Ellen Degeneres is much older than you think.
-1. When looking for a baby name, suggest a bad one first, so no one will criticise your actual choice.
 1. [US courts of appeals](https://en.wikipedia.org/wiki/United_States_courts_of_appeals) are organised into 13 "circuits", which, as far as I can tell, just areas.
 First Circuit is the least populous (hence least influential), and Ninth Circuit is the most populous (hence most influential).
 1. ["Straight" means cards in sequence](http://www.pokerstars.net/poker/).
 "Flush" means same suit.
 "Full house" is just a special case of "three of a kind", where the remaining two cards are the same rank.
 1. Binary search [is](http://stackoverflow.com/questions/3581528/how-is-the-square-root-function-implemented) the most simple way to implement `sqrt` without a library function.
 Given `n`, start from `n/2`, and return when results converge.